rlucente-se-jboss/anbox-f34/README.md

 ## Build and install custom kernel with ashmem and binder
 Copy or clone this repository to the target host where you'll install this kernel and run anbox.
+Make sure to also modify the `git config` options to match your git username and email in the `build-anbox-kernel.sh` script.
 For example,

     git clone https://github.com/rlucente-se-jboss/anbox-f34.git
     cd anbox-f34